CarolineHao/Collaborative-Filtering/README.md

 	+ Qiu, Peilin pq2128@columbia.edu
 	+ Tan, Chaoyue ct2774@columbia.edu

 + Project summary:
 In this project, we implemented two algorithms: memory-based algorithm, including Similarity Weight, Selecting Neighbours and Rating Normalization and model-based algorithm, including Cluster Models to conduct Collaborative Filtering.
 And we used two datasets, Anonymous Microsoft Web Data and EachMovie Dataset to evaluate and compare a pair of algorithms for collaborative ﬁltering (CF).
 For evaluation part, compare the performance for these diﬀerent algorithms and component combinations using  ranked scoring for dataset 1 and mean absolute error (MAE) and ROC sensitivity for dataset 2.

 + Project details:
-First,
+In the memory-based algorithm:
+First, we computed different similarity weights.
+Then, we selected best-n neighbors based on their weights.
+Last, we predicted ratings using z-score.
+In the model-based algorithm, we used cluster model to do Collaborative Filtering.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.
+And the most important thing is all of our members worked very hard to complete our project.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.